anshika-kashyap/anshika-kashyap/README.md

-# About Me
+# About

-I am a Freelance Brand Identity Designer, a Certified Data Analyst and a Final Year College Student, pursuing Bachelor Of Commerce.
-I enjoy working with data but my real interest lies in design.

-My design is driven by my raw intuition and visual experimentation.
 Designing is what I am doing currently and actively and data is something I use in each step of design.
 Though my designing skills has a wide range, my forte is luxury and simplicity based brand designing while keeping the brand and audience demand in mind.

 For my Data Analytics skills, you can see my Popular Repositories.
 For my Designing skills, you can see my [design portfolio](https://sites.google.com/view/anshikakashyap-designportfolio/about).